 In addition to the rich history, contemporary art scene, cultural heritage, native wildlife and glorious beaches Dunedin is a city that cultivates innovation and nurtures creativity.
 Dunedin is about choosing a vibrant lifestyle and living it.

 The Dunedin Train station is one of the oldest and also the most photographed building in the Southern Hemisphere.
 It is a natural piece of architecture with the beautiful garden in the front.
 The station still open to the public and also in service.
 The station was constructed in 1906 and is a major tourist hotspot.
 It is located only 2 minutes from the Octagon.

 8. Otago Peninsula

 Located in the Eastern most part of the City, it is volcanic in origin.
-It has a finger like structure, where the inner part is eroded landmass.
+It has a finger-like structure, where the inner part is eroded landmass.
 It offers beautiful scenery of the surrounding areas, as well as the ocean.
 It is home to Northern Royal Albatross and Yellow Eyed Penguins.
 The Larnach castle is a beautiful castle located in the heart of Otago Peninsula.
-It has a rich history and beautiful garden.
+It has a rich history and a beautiful garden.

 9. Cadbury World

 Curious to know how Cadbury makes their delicious chocolates?
 The Cadbury World is a self-guided exhibition run by Cadbury itself.
 Opened in 2003, it is also the largest factory in the city.
-It features three different tours, the factory tour, the shortened tour and the center tour.
+It features three different tours, the factory tour, the shortened tour and the centre tour.
 The tour includes the world’s largest chocolate waterfall.
 Remember to brush your teeth after eating chocolates.
 There are a number of dentists in Dunedin.
 For a guide on how to pick the best dental care, click here.